-After QUEST is activated, a shortcut to the QUEST Dashboard is available from QUEST Control & Monitoring window.
-This is displayed in Figure 4-10.
+The QUEST Dashboard can be opened either from QUEST Control & Monitoring window or from the menu/quick search.
+This is displayed in Figure 4-18.

-Figure 4-10 - QUEST Control & Monitoring - A shortcut to QUEST Dashboard
+Figure 4-18 - QUEST Control & Monitoring - A shortcut to QUEST Dashboard

 The QUEST dashboard displays all the relevant information regarding QUEST's operation in real time.